16 Days of Activism against Gender Violence

 Oxfam is privileged to be part of this global movement of people who are challenging the systems, structures, beliefs and social assumptions that start and condone violence against women and girls.
 We work in partnership with activists and local organizations all over the world to end violence.

-Read their stories and hear about Oxfam partners in action:
+Read stories from the field and hear about Oxfam partners in action:

 - Theater after the Tsunami - Aceh, Indonesia